Sharvari-d9/HTML-CSS-Crash-Course/HTML Crash Course/README.md

 - Building block of HTML Document.

-block leavel and inline elements
+block level and inline elements

 HTML attributes
 - provide additional details of the element